zhang-yu-wei/zhang-yu-wei.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to my homepage!
 I am a M.S. student in [ECE, UCSD](https://www.ece.ucsd.edu/).
-I have broad research interest in Natural Language Processing and Vision-Language Learning.
+I have broad research interest in Machine Learning, Natural Language Processing and Vision-Language Learning.
 Specifically, I have been working on reducing the annotation cost and improving out-of-distribution robustness by leveraging various supervision or self-supervision signals.
 Please check my cv [here](https://zhang-yu-wei.github.io/files/cv.pdf).